8 December 2020; 19 January 2021; 26 January 2021

 There can hardly be a better way to understand artists’ work than through personal and direct dialogue.
 For the exhibition ars viva 2021, which is currently showing at the Museum Angewandte Kunst in Frankfurt am Main with works by the latest ars viva prize winners Rob Crosse, Richard Sides and Sung Tieu, the museum has developed three virtual roundtable discussions on the Instagram Live format, thus continuing its Angewandte Talks series with a new focus.

 The first discussion took place between the artist Sung Tieu and the curator Grit Weber on 8 December.
-On 19 and 26 January, artist Willem de Rooij will then lead the format and invite Richard Sides and Rob Crosse into conversation.
-The talks will begin at 7 pm, can be followed via the Museum Angewandte Kunst Instagram-Live account, and are open to questions from the online audience.
+On 19 and 26 January, artist Willem de Rooij did then lead the format and invited Richard Sides and Rob Crosse into conversation.

 Rob Crosse was born in 1985 in Hertfordshire (UK) and studied photography at Arts University Bournemouth and fine arts at the Slade School of Fine Art in London.